 - License request process

-This diagram shows the Citrix product using TCP/IP to connect to the License Server.
+The following diagram shows how Citrix products connect to the License Server.

 Citrix vendor daemon